Lordships of Gelsdorf, Lantershofen, and Wald

 Three lordships roughly between Bonn and Bad Neuenahr consisted of only a single village each.
 They were as follows:

 - Lantershofen, near Ahrweiler.
 This was actually a seven-way condominium, a structure that seems to have been in place since the 13th century (although not necessarily always with seven participants).
 The identities of the participants over time are poorly documented and I make no attempt to sort them out.
-Instead, I simply treat Lantershofen as an independent Lordship.
+Instead, I simply treat Lantershofen as an independent lordship in Jointly-Ruled Germany.